Best things to do in Dallas

 Why go?
 The police were on the trail of Bonnie and Clyde for two years, but you can follow it in a pleasant three hours.
 Both of the infamous Depression-era outlaws grew up in the Dallas area, where their crime and murder spree began before eventually ending in a hail of bullets just across the Louisiana border on May 23, 1934.

 Why go?
 The lively music events encompass a wide range of musical genres, including an awesome assemblage of gnarly tribute bands from the ‘70s and ‘80s.
-Tickets for the evening gigs cost $30 for adults and include free access to the stunning botanical gardens themselves.
+Tickets for the evening gigs start from $30 for adults and include free access to the stunning botanical gardens themselves.
+Children can also enjoy the Rory Meyers Children's Adventure Garden, where there are botanicals and water-features galore.
+Wander along the ‘Texas Skywalk’ for spectacular views, relax on the rooftop of the ‘Moody Oasis’ and walk under a waterfall at ‘the Cascades’.

 What is it?
 The George W. Bush Presidential Library and Museum might not sound like a barrel of laughs, but it’s actually a fascinating treasure trove of early 21st-century history.